Grainola, Oklahoma

 Grainola is a town in northwest Osage County, Oklahoma, United States.
-The population was 31 at the 2010 census, a figure which was unchanged from 2000.
+As of the 2020 census, Grainola had a population of 31.
 The main industry of the area is cattle ranching.
 The town name was invented in March 1910.

 History

 Grainola was originally named Salt Creek for a nearby tributary of the Arkansas River.
 The Salt Creek post office opened in November 1906, and the townsite was officially organized in 1909.
 The name was changed to Grainola in March 1910.
 The town supported nearby farmers and cattle ranchers, but has experienced a prolonged decline since 1920, when it had an estimated population of 500.

 Geography

 Grainola is located 11 mi north of Shidler (the nearest post office) and 40 mi northwest of Pawhuska.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.